 There are 3 different ways to track your site’s internal links.
 Tracking these links can give you insights on whether or not your visitors are finding your most valuable content:

 - Setup Enhanced link attribution, and then use the page Analytics by Google (GA Chrome Extension) and navigate to the page.
+(UA only)

 - Track your most crucial Call-To-Action with Events Tracking by setting up onClick events (most advanced implementation).

 When tracking your internal site links, you do not need to use UTM parameters.
 You can use UTM parameters with external links instead.

 In all versions of ExactMetrics, you can use our URL builder to generate your UTM link.

 How to Track Internal Link Clicks with Users Flow in Google Analytics.

 The User Flow panel allows you to see the most common paths your users take on your site.